 All in all, people familiar with GMDX will probably already have played v9 to death - if you didn't so far, stop hesitating, cause if you liked the previous releases, you'll also love this one.

 If you're new - strap in, you're going on a ride.
 The biggest strength of Deus Ex was that it was much more than the sum of its parts.
 Now that all those individual parts have been brushed up to such a high level, the whole game is much better for it.

 GMDX is a comprehensive "advancement" modification which aims to improve upon almost every aspect of the Deus Ex experience.
 Gameplay mechanics have been painstakingly tweaked and revised in order to provide far better balance between skills, augmentations, and expendable items.
-NPC and enemy AI has been altered to behave more realistically and challenge the player to a far greater degree than ever before.
+NPC and enemy AI has been altered to behave more realistically than ever before.
 Meanwhile, each level has been retouched and/or expanded with a number of graphical, decorative, and architectural enhancements which add an extra layer of discovery for veteran DX players.
 When combined with the New Vision and HDTP mod packages, this “fresh coat of paint” does an outstanding job of remaining faithful to the original artistic vision of Deus Ex while improving the graphical fidelity of the game.

 Augmentations, in particular, have been enormously improved.
 Health Regeneration and Ballistic Resistance no longer throw the difficulty curve out of balance, while the much maligned Aqualung and Microfibral Muscle systems are now significantly more useful and worthy of consideration.
 Meanwhile, a revamped skills system (which includes new abilities such as Stealth) yields far more variety and actually forces the player to think hard about how to allocate his or her XP.